dwyl/imgup/README.md

 > to the domain of your site.
 > If you don't, all the contents of the bucket
 > is **publicly accessible to *anyone***.
+> Unless you want anyone to see them,
+> you should change this setting.

 And those are all the changes we need!
 If you're lost with these,